viewvc/viewvc/README.md

 *   Individually configurable virtual host support.
 *   Tarball generation.
     - By tag/branch for CVS.
-    - By revision and (sub)directory for Subversion.
+    - By revision and (sub)directory for Subversion and Git.
 *   Optional commits database and query interface.
     - Supports file-based commits for both CVS and Subversion.
     - RSS feed generation for committed changes.